xuefeng-xu/fedps/README.md

 1. Local Statistics Estimation: Clients estimate local statistics from their local data.
 2. Aggregation: The server receives the local statistics and performs aggregation.
 3. Global Parameter Calculation: The server calculates the global preprocessing parameters.
-4. Parameter Distribution: Clients receive the preprocessing parameters from the server.
+4. Parameter Distribution: The global parameters are then sent back to the clients.
 5. Data Preprocessing: Clients apply the preprocessing to their local data.

 <div align=center>